Ostium

 What are real world assets (RWAs) in DeFi?

-How can you trade real world assets with leverage on DeFi platforms?
+How can you trade real world assets with leverage on onchain platforms?

-DeFi platforms like Ostium, Hyperliquid, and Gains Network offer perpetual futures contracts on real world assets.
-Traders connect a crypto wallet, deposit USDC or other supported stablecoins, and open leveraged long or short positions on assets like gold, crude oil, S&P 500, EUR/USD, and individual stocks.
+Onchain platforms like Ostium, Hyperliquid, and Gains Network offer perpetual futures contracts on real world assets.
+Traders connect a crypto wallet, deposit USDC or other supported stablecoins, and open leveraged long or short positions on assets like gold, USOIL, S&P 500, EUR/USD, and individual stocks.
 Leverage ranges from 2x to 200x depending on the platform and asset class.
-Positions are cash-settled — meaning profit or loss is calculated based on the price difference between entry and exit, with no physical delivery of the underlying asset.
+Positions are cash-settled, meaning profit or loss is calculated based on the price difference between entry and exit, with no physical delivery of the underlying asset.

 What is the difference between primitive and derivative real world assets?

-Which real world assets are available for trading on DeFi platforms in 2026?
+Which real world assets are available for trading on onchain platforms in 2026?

 How does tokenization of real world assets work?